eda-ricercatore/admin-notes/skill-set/lower-level-roles/ece-roles-lower-level/embedded-sys-roles.md

 	- Strong communication skills and the ability to work effectively with cross-functional teams.
 	- Passion for technology and a commitment to pushing the boundaries of what is possible in AI.
 	- Compensation for all engineers at Tenstorrent ranges from $100k - $500k including base and variable compensation targets.
 Experience, skills, education, background and location all impact the actual offer made.
++ Embedded SW Engineer
+	- Hailo is a leading start-up developing a first-in-class deep learning inference processor for smart devices in various industries.
+Hailo offers a breakthrough processor uniquely designed to accelerate embedded AI applications on edge devices.
+	- We combine a fundamental understanding of the way neural networks operate with our team’s expertise in SW and HW architecture, to develop a product that has the potential to be a landmark in computer technology.
+The company is built from a mixture of experts from various fields, coming from the elite units of the intelligence community and the leading tech companies in Israel, with a track record of executing complex projects from the ground up.
+	- Hailo is looking to hire a motivated and skilled Embedded Dataflow Software Engineer to join our software group in Tel Aviv.
+As a team member, you will be responsible for development of our dataflow low level Drivers over multiple environments spanning from embedded FW, drivers on different operation systems and different cloud platforms.
+	- If you’re a talented and motivated Embedded Software Engineer who is excited about difficult low-level challenges, we want to meet you!
+	- Building and developing our best-in-class Edge AI Run time stack from the ground up, all the way from a Proof-of-Concept to a leading product.
+	- Develop in different SW environments: including low level drivers, real-time Firmware, Embedded Linux (User and Kernel space), complex infrastructure and frameworks (such as Yocto) and more.
+	- Work closely with the hardware, integrating and debugging complex hardware/software systems while taking into account challenging requirements as part of managing a large-scale embedded system.
+	- B.Sc in Computer Science or Electrical Engineering or a relevant field.
+	- 5+ years of R&D experience in C/C++.
+	- Experience with embedded SW stack: Linux/windows Kernel (Drivers), Linux User-Mode.
+	- Hardworking, committed and self-reliant.
+	- Proactive technical leadership, strong interpersonal skills and communication skills and ability to work effectively in a team.
+	- Fluent English.
+	- Experience with Run time Firmware.
+	- Familiarity with hardware-software development methodologies.
 + skill set:
 	- BLAH.
 + skill set: